The ratio of Ethiopian doctors has improved 3,000 percent.

 Within 10 years, the ratio of doctors to population in Ethiopia has improved from one physician per 30,000 people to about one physician for every 1,000 people.
 This East African country was loosing most of its talent to the United States.

-An unexpected turning point initiated by Dr. Tedros Adhanom provides medical certificates to graduates of government-funded medical school graduates.
+An unexpected turning point initiated by Dr. Tedros Adhanom provides medical certificates to graduates of government-funded medical schools.
 Previously, the certificates were withheld to keep doctors within the country.
 Additionally, the number of medical schools rocketed from three to 33 since 2006.

 The Federal Democratic Republic of Ethiopia is one of the oldest locations of human life known to scientists.
 Hence, it is of fundamental interest to anthropologists.
 Many praise the natural beauty of Ethiopians—women in particular.
 You may instantly recognize facial features such as a high forehead, large inset almond shaped eyes, wide mouth, and symmetrically ovoid head.